Haloperidol

 Haloperidol comes as a tablet and concentrated liquid to take by mouth.
 It is usually taken two or three times a day.
 Take haloperidol at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take haloperidol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.
 Your doctor will probably start you on a low dose of haloperidol and gradually increase your dose.
 Your doctor may decrease your dose once your condition is controlled.
 Be sure to tell your doctor how you are feeling during your treatment with haloperidol.
 Haloperidol may help control your condition, but will not cure it.
 Continue to take haloperidol even if you feel well.
 Do not stop taking haloperidol without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
 If you suddenly stop taking haloperidol, you may experience difficulty controlling your movements.

-Before taking haloperidol, tell your doctor and pharmacist if you are allergic to haloperidol or any other medications. tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: amiodarone (Cordarone); anticoagulants (blood thinners); antihistamines; disopyramide (Norpace); dofetilide (Tikosyn); epinephrine (Epipen); erythromycin (E.E.S., E-Mycin, Erythrocin); ipratropium (Atrovent); lithium (Eskalith, Lithobid); medications for anxiety, depression, irritable bowel disease, mental illness, motion sickness, Parkinson's disease,seizures, ulcers, or urinary problems; methyldopa; moxifloxacin (Avelox); narcotic medications for pain; pimozide (Orap); procainamide ; quinidine ; rifampin (Rifater, Rifadin); sedatives; sotalol (Betapace, Betapace AF); sparfloxacin (Zagam) (not available in the US); sleeping pills; thioridazine; and tranquilizers.
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects. tell your doctor if you have or have ever had Parkinson's disease (PD; a disorder of the nervous system that causes difficulties with movement, muscle control, and balance).
-Your doctor will probably tell you not to take haloperidol. tell your doctor if you or anyone in your family has or has ever had prolonged QT syndrome (condition that increases the risk of developing an irregular heartbeat that may cause loss of consciousness, or sudden death).
-Also tell your doctor if you have or have ever had breast cancer; bipolar disorder (condition that causes episodes of depression, episodes of mania, and other abnormal moods); citrullinemia (condition that causes build-up of ammonia in the blood); an abnormal electroencephalogram (EEG; a test that records electrical activity in the brain); seizures; an irregular heartbeat; low levels of calcium or magnesium in your blood; trouble keeping your balance; chest pain; or heart or thyroid disease.
-Also tell your doctor if you have ever had to stop taking a medication for mental illness due to severe side effects. tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
-If you become pregnant while taking haloperidol, call your doctor.
-Haloperidol may cause problems in newborns following delivery if it is taken during the last months of pregnancy. if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking haloperidol. you should know that this medication may make you drowsy and may affect your thinking and movements.
-Do not drive a car or operate machinery until you know how this medication affects you. ask your doctor about the safe use of alcohol during your treatment with haloperidol.
-Alcohol can make the side effects of haloperidol worse. you should know that haloperidol may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
+Before receiving haloperidol injection or haloperidol extended-release injection, tell your doctor and pharmacist if you are allergic to haloperidol, any other medications, or any of the ingredients in haloperidol injection or haloperidol extended-release injection.
+Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: alprazolam (Xanax); amiodarone (Cordarone, Nexterone, Pacerone); anticoagulants (blood thinners); antifungals medications such as itraconazole (Onmel, Sporanox) and ketoconazole (Nizoral); antihistamines (in cough and cold medications); medications for anxiety, depression, irritable bowel disease, mental illness, motion sickness, Parkinson's disease, seizures, ulcers, or urinary problems; buspirone; carbamazepine (Carbatrol, Tegretol, Teril, others); chlorpromazine; disopyramide (Norpace); diuretics ('water pills'); epinephrine (Adrenalin, Epipen, Twinject, others); erythromycin (E.E.S., E-Mycin, Erythrocin); fluoxetine (Prozac, Sarafem, Selfemra); fluvoxamine (Luvox); lithium (Lithobid); moxifloxacin (Avelox); narcotic medications for pain; nefazodone; paroxetine (Brisdelle, Paxil, Pexeva); promethazine (Promethegan); quinidine (in Nuedexta); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sedatives; sertraline (Zoloft); sleeping pills; tranquilizers; and venlafaxine (Effexor XR).
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+Many other medications may also interact with haloperidol, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list. tell your doctor if you have Parkinson's disease (PD; a disorder of the nervous system that causes difficulties with movement, muscle control, and balance).
+Your doctor will probably tell you not to receive haloperidol injection. tell your doctor if you have a low number of white blood cells.
+Also tell your doctor if you have or have ever had QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death); bipolar disorder (condition that causes episodes of depression, episodes of mania, and other abnormal moods); trouble keeping your balance; an abnormal electroencephalogram (EEG; a test that records electrical activity in the brain); seizures; an irregular heartbeat; low levels of potassium or magnesium in your blood; or heart or thyroid disease. tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breastfeeding.
+If you become pregnant while receiving haloperidol, call your doctor.
+Haloperidol may cause problems in newborns following delivery if it is given during the last months of pregnancy. if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving haloperidol injection. you should know that receiving haloperidol injection or haloperidol extended-release injection may make you drowsy and may affect your ability to think clearly, make decisions, and react quickly.
+Do not drive a car or operate machinery after you receive haloperidol injection or haloperidol extended-release injection until you know how this medication affects you. you should know that alcohol can add to the drowsiness caused by this medication.
+Do not drink alcohol during your treatment with haloperidol. you should know that haloperidol injection may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up.

 Unless your doctor tells you otherwise, continue your normal diet.